Former Trump Organization CFO Allen Weisselberg sentenced for perjury

 Weisselberg spoke once during the brief, two-minute hearing, after Justice Laurie Peterson asked if he had anything to say.
 "No, your honor," Weisselberg replied.
 Moments later he was led out of the courtroom in handcuffs.

 New York State Attorney General Letitia James had accused Trump and his associates, including Weisselberg, of inflating the value of the Trump Organization to receive favorable loans and other benefits.
-That civil case ended with a judge ordering the former president to pay more than $450 million, including interest, although that number was later reduced by an appeals court to $175 million.
+That civil case ended with a judge ordering the former president to pay more than $450 million, including interest.

 Weisselberg was found liable for fraud and ordered to pay $1 million plus interest.
 During the fraud trial, he acknowledged receiving $2 million in severance after leaving the Trump Organization.